 - Providing suitable hygiene facilities - for example bathroom and toilet facilities

 - You or someone living in your property must be disabled

-- You or the person you’re applying for can either own the property, or be a tenant, but you must intend to live in the property during the "grant period" (currently 5 years)
+- You or the person you’re applying for can own the property, or be a tenant, but you must intend to live there during the "grant period" (currently 5 years)